bryanwb/monitoring-measurement-preso/basics/slides.md

 That's horrible!

 !SLIDE
-# Means are Nasty, dirty things
+# Averages are Nasty, MEAN things

 * Let's look at that 90th Percentile